Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Oceanic sequestration
 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/e/e9/Oceanic_Food_Web.jpg)

 Oceans absorb large amounts of atmospheric CO2 through diffusion - there is a concentration gradient between the water and air.
 Currents move this carbon and the water too.
 In cool climates, water becomes more dense, and it sinks - bringing the dissolved carbon within it too.
 This is an example of **downwelling**.
-As this is a cycle, upwelling may occur many thousands of years later
+As this is a cycle, upwelling may occur many thousands of years later.

 In addition to this, phytoplankton and other marine life take in carbon from the atmosphere.
 This accounts for **half of all photosynthesis** worldwide, at over 50 GtC/yr!
 Phytoplankton are the basis for the marine food chain, with the locked carbon either falling into [sediment](#sediments) on the ocean floor, or being eaten by other organisms like shelly crustaceans that then decompose (releasing CO~2~ gas) or, again, falling and eventually lithifying into sedimentary rock, being part of the long-term carbon cycle.